-Missouri and Rogers, Arkansas terminals.
+Terminaling services agreement-Florida terminals and Razorback pipeline system.
+We have a terminaling services agreement with Morgan Stanley Capital Group relating to our Florida, Mt.
+Vernon, Missouri and Rogers, Arkansas terminals.
 Effective June 1, 2008, we amended the terminaling services agreement to include renewable fuels blending functionality at the Florida Terminals.
-The initial term expires on May 31, 2014 for the Florida terminals and on May 31, 2012 for the Razorback pipeline system.
-After the initial term, the terminaling services agreement will automatically renew for subsequent one-year periods, subject to either party's right to terminate with six months' notice prior to the end of the initial term or the then current renewal term.
-Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of refined product that will, at the fee and tariff schedule contained in the agreement, result in minimum throughput payments to us of approximately \$36.6 million for the contract year ending May 31, 2011 (approximately \$37.0 million for the contract year ending May 31, 2012); with stipulated annual increases in throughput payments each contract year thereafter.
+The initial term of the agreement expires on May 31, 2014 for the Florida terminals and was set to expire on May 31, 2012 for the Mt.
+Vernon, Missouri and Rogers, Arkansas terminals.
+Effective November 7, 2011, Morgan Stanley Capital Group extended its minimum throughput commitment at our Mt.
+Vernon, Missouri and Rogers, Arkansas terminals to May 31, 2014.
+After May 31, 2014, the terminaling services agreement will automatically renew for subsequent one-year periods, subject to either party's right to terminate with six months' notice prior to May 31, 2014 or the then-current renewal term.
+Under this agreement, Morgan Stanley Capital Group agreed to throughput a volume of refined product that will, at the fee and tariff schedule contained in the agreement, result in minimum throughput payments to us of approximately \$37.0 million for the contract year ending May 31, 2012 (approximately \$37.3 million for the contract year ending May 31, 2013); with stipulated annual increases in throughput payments each contract year thereafter.
 Morgan Stanley Capital Group's minimum annual throughput payment is reduced proportionately for any decrease in storage capacity due to out-of-service tank capacity.